2083008/GhostChess/README.md

 ![Logo](Docs/g10154.png)
 # team11_RTEP5: Mechanised User vs. Computer Chess Board
 Computer chess engines have become very advanced and are great for learning how to play or improving your skills.
-However, playing on a computer is just not the same as seeing the physical pieces move accross the board!
+However, playing on a computer is just not the same as seeing the physical pieces move across the board!

-This project aims to design and build a mechanised chess engine, allowing users to play against the StockFish chess engine on a physical board.
-A mechanical arm will use an electromagnet to move the computer's pieces accross the board, mimicking a real chess expert.
+This project aims to design and build a mechanised chess device, allowing users to play against the StockFish chess engine on a physical board.
+An X-Y positioning table (stage) will use an electromagnet to execute the computer-generated best moves and move the physical pieces across the board, mimicking a real chess expert.

 ![Layers of the system](Docs/path7416.png)